neohed/clean-components/README.md

 * Tab component originally based on: [alligator.io](https://alligator.io/react/tabs-component/)
 * Scroller from [SO](https://stackoverflow.com/questions/16688545/scroll-div-over-another-div)

+## Todo

+* Change shrink header to be "transparent" with image underneath, text floating.
+Then becoming opaque.
+* Add images, etc (other components) to parallax scroller!

 ## Available Scripts

 In the project directory, you can run: